Extending Ghouila-Houri's Characterization of Comparability Graphs to Temporal Graphs: Perspectives

-\begin{PB} For a given temporal graph $\mathcal{G}=(G,\lambda)$, how to compute the minimum number of edges for which we need to modify the time-label in order to obtain a T-comparability graph? \end{PB}
+\begin{PB} For a given temporal graph $\mathcal{G}$, how to compute the minimum number of edges for which the time-label needs to be modified in order to obtain a comparability temporal graph? \end{PB}

-\begin{PB} Consider a graph $\mathcal{G}=(G,\lambda)$, partially time-labelled, can the labelling be completed in order to obtain a T-comparability graph? \end{PB}

-And finally, is there a link between problems \ref{op:tto-editing-problem} and \ref{op:tto-partial-problem}?
-As an application of these relabelling problems, one can consider a transportation network modeled by a temporal graph $\mathcal{G}$ and evaluate how to transform the transportation time tables, i.e. the time-labels of $\mathcal{G}$, for the transportation network to satisfy temporal transitivity.